northeastern-rc/rc-public-documentation/docs/source/welcome/welcome.md

 :::

 We highly appreciate your feedback!
-If you have any comments or suggestions regarding the topics covered in this documentation, please submit a [Research Computing Documentation Request].
+If you have any comments or suggestions regarding the topics covered in this documentation, please submit a [Research Computing Documentation Request] or contact us at <rchelp@northeastern.edu>.

 [research computing documentation request]: https://bit.ly/NURC-Documentation